gavinyork/zephyr3d/doc/markdown/scene.animationset.getanimationnames.md

 string\[\]

-An array of string that contains the animation names
+An array of clip names.